astral-sh/ruff/docs/usage.md

 ```

 Ruff's pre-commit hook should be placed after other formatting tools, such as Black and isort,
-_unless_ you enable autofix, in which case, Ruff's pre-commit hook should run _before_ Black, isort,
+_unless_ you enable fixes, in which case, Ruff's pre-commit hook should run _before_ Black, isort,
-and other formatting tools, as Ruff's autofix behavior can output code changes that require
+and other formatting tools, as Ruff's fix behavior can output code changes that require
 reformatting.

 ## VS Code